Animal Computer Interaction research at UPV

-At the FutureLab research team of the Polytechnic University of Valencia (UPV), my thesis supervisor and I are working on the Animal Computer Interaction field by developing suitable and engaging playful digital experiences for animals.
-We are part of the Software Engineering and Information Systems (ISSI) research group, at the Department of Information Systems and Computation (DSIC).
+At the FutureLab research team of the Polytechnic University of Valencia (UPV), my thesis supervisor and I have worked on the Animal Computer Interaction field by developing suitable and engaging playful digital experiences for animals.
+This research has been conducted in the Software Engineering and Information Systems (ISSI) research group, at the Department of Information Systems and Computation (DSIC).

-Patricia Pons MSc (2013, Universitat Politècnica de València – UPV) is currently a PhD student at the UPV.
+Patricia Pons PhD (2018, Universitat Politècnica de València – UPV).
 She received a degree in Computer Science (2012) obtaining the Best Student Award in Computer Science at UPV in 2012.
 She also received a MSc in Software Engineering, Formal Methods and Information Systems (2013) at the same university.
-She has been granted a research fellowship from the Spanish Government to work with the FutureLab team at the ISSI research group.
-Her current research interests include multimodal technology for animal use and the development of interactive digital games for animals.
+She was granted a very competitive research fellowship from the Spanish Government to conduct her PhD research at the FutureLab team from the ISSI-DSIC research group.
+In 2016, Patricia received an Endeavour Research Fellowship from the Australian Gobernment to conduct a research stay at the Microsoft Research Centre for Social NUI at the University of Melbourne (Australia).
+She has been chair of the ACM-Women UPV from 2016 to 2018, and is co-chair of the national ACM-Women celebration in Spain for 2019.
+Her current research interests include multimodal technology for animal use and the development of interactive digital games for animals and humans.

 Javier Jaén (FutureLab Head), PhD (2006, Universitat Politécnica de Valencia – UPV), MSc (1998, Virginia Tech), DEA (1994, INSA de Lyon) is currently an associate professor with the Laboratory of Advanced Information Systems at the DSIC.
 His current research interests include ubiquitous computing, ambient intelligence and tabletop-based computing.
 He was recipient of a Fulbright scholarship and is a member of the Upsilon Pi Epsilon International Honor Society for Computing and Information Disciplines.
 Dr. Jaen was the winner of the Best PhD Dissertation in Computer Science Award and the UPV Social Council’s Award, and won the eMobility Award in 2003.

-If you want to know more about our work at FutureLab, please contact Dr. Jaen: firstname.lastname@example.org
+If you want to know more about research and work at FutureLab, please contact Dr. Jaen: email@example.com